MZaFaRM/DataForge/README.md

 You can customize the behavior of this tool by modifying the following values in the code:

-- `number_of_fields`: Determines the number of rows to insert.
+- `number_of_fields`: the number of rows to insert into the database.
 - `excluded_tables`: A list of tables to exclude from data insertion.
 - `tables_to_fill`: A list of tables to insert data into.
 If empty, all tables in the database will be filled.
-- `graph`: Displays the graph after data insertion.
+- `graph`: Displays the database foreign relations graph after data insertion.
 - `field`: Contains instructions for identifying and filling columns.
   - `Field Name`: The name of the field.
   - `Field Type`: The type of the field.